wirehaiku/kireji/readme.md

 ### `help [COMMAND]`

-Print a help message for one or all commands.
+Print a help message for all commands or a specified command.

 <details> <summary>Example:</summary>

 ```
 $ kireji help edit
+edit:
-edit: Edit a new or existing note.
+  Edit a new or existing note.
   $ kireji edit NOTE
 ```